andrewsohrabi/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  You can tell closure is used here because you have a nested function that uses the original name parameter and passes it into a function that returns a random dice roll with it

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  Same: "Dan" will be rollling the dice both times, but the number b/t 0 and 6 will change between invokations.
 c.
 What is the lexical scope of `newRoll`?
+  It is scoped by the sub-function so it can only be accessed within each invokation of personalDice's nested function.

 ### Task 2c - Exit Ticket